Singapore by MRT: The Downtown Line, Chinatown to Bukit Panjang

 IMG_4601

 Chinatown was once the heart of the Chinese immigrant community in Singapore, and it is now the largest historic district in Singapore.
-Each January, it also becomes the center of the island’s Chinese New Year celebrations — and we’re going into the Year of the Rat!fullsizeoutput_6363
+Each January, it also transforms into the heart of the island’s Chinese New Year celebrations.fullsizeoutput_6363

 Chinatown has plenty of Taoist and Buddhist temples, of course, including the enormous Buddha Tooth Relic Temple …